Welcome Baby Matthew!

 One of the most important things…

 that Tiffany did during her pregnancy, was honor her regularly scheduled Pregnancy Life Coaching (“PLC”) sessions with me.
 Pregnancy Life Coaching sessions provide pregnant women with an opportunity to voice their concerns and worries about pregnancy or anything else, in a safe environment so that they can become clear about their choices and feel uplifted after the session.
 Spiritual homework is given to each woman so that she is able to keep herself centered and balanced throughout her pregnancy.
 Tiffany called me on a few occasions in tears and very upset with her doctor.
+Her doctor actually told her she didn’t need a doula!
+(Cue my eye roll, over the phone, of course).
+I actually like this doctor, he refers to me all the time; however, he was incorrect in her situation.
 I listened intently to her as she shared her experience she had with him, we talked it through and I reminded her of what her birth intention and vision is.
 I also gave her some coping skills and techniques that would help her rise through frustrations she had about her doctor; as well as, helped her rise through her own fears about birth that were showing up.
 I work with women who hire me as their doula as well as with women who do not hire me as their doula.
 If you are interested in Pregnancy Life Coaching Sessions and believe they could support you at this time in your pregnancy, please feel free to contact me to schedule an appointment.

 And, One last thing…